istio/istio.io/content/docs/concepts/security/index.md

 The `origins:` section defines authentication methods and associated parameters supported for origin authentication.
 Istio only supports JWT origin authentication.
-However, a policy can list multiple JWTs by different issuers and be enabled or disabled for specific paths.
+You can specify allowed JWT issuers, and enable or disable JWT authentication for a specific path.
 If all JWTs are disabled for a request path, authentication also passes as if there is none defined.
 Similar to peer authentication, only one of the listed methods must be satisfied for the authentication to pass.

-The following example policy specifies an `origins:` section for origin authentication that accepts JWTs issued by Google but excludes the path `/health` from the authentication:
+The following example policy specifies an `origins:` section for origin authentication that accepts JWTs issued by Google.
+JWT authentication for path `/health` is disabled.

 {{< text yaml >}}
 origins: